3.2. Generate Type Support Code with rtiddsgen¶

 - HelloWorldPlugin.h and HelloWorldPlugin.c.
 Implements the type-plugin interface defined by Connext DDS Micro.
 Includes operations to serialize and deserialize a sample of the type and its DDS instance keys.

 - HelloWorldSupport.h and HelloWorldSupport.c.
-Support operations to generate a type-specific DataWriter and DataReader, and to register the type with a DDS DomainParticipant.
+Support operations to generate a type-specific a DataWriter and DataReader, and to register the type with a DDS DomainParticipant.

 rtiddsgen does not generate publisher or subscriber code for Connext DDS Micro.
 This is different than for Connext DDS, where rtiddsgen will generate HelloWorld_publisher.c and HelloWorld_subscriber.c.